-All travel and living expenses are covered by Osteo Science Foundation, including transportation during the observership (rental car or public transportation).
+Travel and living expenses are covered by Osteo Science Foundation, including transportation during the observership (rental car or public transportation).
 Per diem rates for food and housing are as per the GSA Travel rates.
+OSF does not cover the cost of food during the observership.
 Residents will be provided with a credit card, so that no out-of-pocket expenses will be incurred, though receipts must be provided after the observership to support each expense.
-Housing and flights will be booked directly by OSCF, once arrangements have been made with the resident.
+Housing and flights will be booked directly by OSF, once arrangements have been made with the resident.

 If preferred by the resident or program, an educational grant can be made to the department, instead of reimbursing or pre-paying expenses.
 If you wish to pursue this option, please indicate as such on your application.
 Salaries will not be covered.